-Both employer and employee are required to contribute to the beneficiary employee's social security, being the former responsible for withholding and paying all contributions due each month to the INSS, to be paid up to the tenth day of the month next following.
+Both employer and employee are required to contribute to the beneficiary employee's social security, being the former responsible for withholding and paying all contributions due each month to the INSS, to be paid up between the 20th of the reference month and the 10th of the following month, through a contribution payment guide generated by the electronic platform in use at INSS.

-The base for the calculation of the contributions includes the basic wage, bonuses, commissions and other payments of a similar nature paid on a regular basis, as well as management bonuses.
+The base for the calculation of the contributions includes basic wage, seniority bonus, management bonus, income premiums, productivity and attendance premiums awarded on a regular basis, replacement wages, night work and other bonuses, allowances, commissions and other services of a similar nature which are provided on a regular basis.